thosgood/this-weeks-finds/markdown/101-151/week149.md

 I've learned the hard way not to *promise* to talk about things in future issues: my mind is too scattered to be able to stick to one subject in a predictable manner.
-For example, last week I hinted that I'd talk about Ross Street's work on n-categories, but now I've spent so much time blabbing about this other stuff that I don't think I'll get around to it.
+For example, last week I hinted that I'd talk about Ross Street's work on $n$-categories, but now I've spent so much time blabbing about this other stuff that I don't think I'll get around to it.
 Let me just list the papers he gave me: